bluerobotics/bluerobotics.github.io/waterlinked/index.md

 # Using with the BlueROV2

-The following instructions assume that you have [installed and set up](/waterlinked/integration-kit/) the [Integation Kit](http://www.bluerobotics.com/store/electronics/underwater-gps/aps-wl-brov2-kit-r1/).
+The following instructions assume that you have [installed and set up](/waterlinked/integration-kit) the [Integration Kit](http://www.bluerobotics.com/store/electronics/underwater-gps/aps-wl-brov2-kit-r1/).

 ## Installation